qwe2820435o2/SceneGuide/Design/Msg streaming design.md

 Each request will bring the currentMsgId, get the message larger than the MsgId, and delete the message smaller than the MsgId

+After pulling the message, in order to ensure that the capacity will not grow all the time, the message list will also be trimmed
 ```